Cm3lp8/SandClock/README.md

  ## Purpose

  **SandClock** is a time-aware `HashMap` designed to track whether a given entity is still active.
- It’s ideal for use cases such as presence detection, ephemeral sessions, or activity timeouts.
+ You may find it useful for cases such as presence detection, ephemeral sessions, or activity timeouts.

 ### Quick Start